This page is designed to let you know:

 Special rules for people who live on their own

-From 1 January 2012, if you are under 35 years of age, live on your own and make a new claim for Housing Benefit, you will usually only be entitled to the shared room rate of Local Housing Allowance.
+If you are under 35 years of age, live on your own and make a new claim for Housing Benefit, you will usually only be entitled to the shared room rate of Local Housing Allowance.
 If you are over 35 years of age, live on your own and claim Housing Benefit you will usually only be entitled to the rate of Local Housing Allowance for a property with one bedroom (this rate will also apply to couples who do not have children).
-Previous to 1 January 2012, the age limit was 25 years of age.

 Special rules for joint tenants